sixeyed/docker-kube-workshop/part-3.md

 docker image push $DTR_HOST/dockersamples/hybrid-app-web:v2-alpine
 ```

+You'll see the new image being pushed to DTR:

 ![](img/part-3/pwd-push-alpine-image.jpg)

-In DTR you can see that the new image is being scanned:
+In DTR you can see that the new image is being scanned, because the repository was created with the _Scan on push_ setting enabled:

 ![](img/part-3/dtr-image-scanning.jpg)

 When the scan completes, the promotion rules will be evaluated.

-This new version has far fewer vulnerabilities - only 1 critical - and it has a version number in the image tag, so it passes the promotion policies.
+This new version has far fewer vulnerabilities - only 4 critical :) - and it has a version number in the image tag, so it passes the promotion policies:

 ![](img/part-3/dtr-promotions.jpg)

+Open the `production/hybrid-app-web` repository and you'll see an image in there which has been promoted from the source repo:

 ![](img/part-3/dtr-promotions-2.jpg)